-My mother did plenty of stuff that society might condemn (or not).
+My mother did plenty of stuff that society would condemn.
 Our entire society is after all built on a system that is supposed to dictate ‘right and wrong’.
 But she also had no resources to act other than in the way she did.
 How must she have been shaped to act the way she did?
 Put it another way, she acted according to her state of awareness at that time.
 To her best ability.
 As I did.
 And as I do.

 But in her state of awareness now, she may not see or understand it the same way.
 Owning one’s feelings then, also means no-one else has to support your position.
 She doesn’t agree with what I believe and she doesn't have to for me to forgive her.
 If I needed to be right, that would make me angry.
 Instead, I smile at her for the first time in my mind’s eye.
 She was part of my journey.

 She brought me the most marvellous gifts and so instead I find that I can now thank her; because she gave me the gifts I needed to become who I am today.
 And I can breathe again.